The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Class 2 and Class 4 NICs are payable by self-employed earners.
-This guidance note considers Class 2 contributions (for Class 4 contributions, see the Class 4 national insurance contributions guidance note).
+Class 2 and Class 4 NIC are payable by self-employed earners and partners in a partnership.
+This guidance note considers Class 2 contributions.
+For Class 4 contributions, see the Class 4 national insurance contributions guidance note.

-Class 2 contributions are payable by individuals aged between 16 and the ‘pensionable age’, the age at which the individual becomes entitled to a state pension.
-The pensionable age for individuals is gradually increasing.
+Class 2 contributions are payable by individuals aged between 16 and the state pension age.
+The age at which individuals are entitled to a state pension is gradually increasing.

 For men born before 6 December 1953, the pensionable age is 65 years.
 For those born after this date, the pensionable age increases in tranches, reaching 68 years for those born after 6 April 1978.